Current Residents

 I enjoy outdoor active such as new hikes and ocean sports!
 I’m a huge foodie and love to eat at new restaurants and experiment with new recipes in the kitchen.
 I try to cook healthy and do meal prep for long work weeks.
 Traveling, particularly to foreign destinations, is a source of great joy for me.
 I appreciate small comforts such as evenings with my partner, games with my friends and family, and catching up on the phone on long walks.
 An avid fan of both Star Wars and Star Trek, I’m always eager to talk about these beloved franchises.

-Kristen Kircher, DO
+Kristen A. Kircher, DO

-Medical Education
+Medical School

 University of New England College of Osteopathic Medicine